 The lake board is charged with determining the scope of the improvement project and establishing a special assessment district of all parcels of land and local units, which will be benefited by the improvement of the lake.
 A registered professional engineer is retained to prepare an engineering feasibility report, an economic study report, an estimate of cost and probable assessments.

 In Allegan County, lake improvement boards have been established primarily for aquatic plant control and abatement of water quality issues.

-Allegan County has three (3) established lake improvement boards.
-One of the boards, the Gun Lake Improvement Board, is an intercounty project shared with Barry County.
+Allegan County has four established lake improvement boards: Hutchins Lake, Lower Scott Lake, Miner Lake, and Gun Lake, which is an intercounty project shared with Barry County.